-The bag is the right size and is neither too small or too big.
+The bag is the right size and is neither too small nor too big.
 You will be able to get enough items in without overpacking.

-One of the best features about the backpack is that it is front-loading.
+One of the best features of the backpack is that it is front-loading.

 This means you can access your clothes from the front of the bag rather than going through the top and rifling through its contents.